Overview

 Languages, infra, and the systems I use when I am building, shipping, or keeping things running.

-These articles trace the runs that put me on the map and the moments that kept me pushing forward.
+These articles cover the achievements that put me on the map and the moments that kept me moving forward.

 August 2016